AusClimateService/east-coast-rain/results_summary.md

   - Raw KS/AD: Passes some but not all lead times
   - Add KS/AD: Passes some but not all lead times
   - Mulc KS/AD: Pass
-  - mslp: gets high over NZ but low over QLD :question:
+  - mslp: gets high over NZ (and strong low over QLD) :white_check_mark:
   - z500: weird :x:
   - u300: split jet some but not others :question:
 - Return period: